Jemurai/policy/policies/Network_Security_Policy.md

 ## External

-Any port being open externally other than 22, 80 and 443 shall require a specific exception and will be tracked.
+Any port being open externally other than 22, 80 and 443 shall require a specific exception and must be tracked.

 ### Vulnerability Scanning